MHanzala74/MHanzala74/README.md

 # 👋 Hello!
-I'm Muhammad Hanzala, a Full Stack Web Developer.<br>I build smart and modern web apps that are easy to use, can grow with your needs, and solve real problems.
-I create custom solutions that mix new ideas, high quality, and a professional approach to help clients reach their goals and grow their business.
+I'm Muhammad Hanzala, an aspiring Web Developer currently learning the MERN stack, along with Data Science, Machine Learning, Deep Learning, and Natural Language Processing.
+I'm passionate about creating modern web applications and exploring how technology can be used to solve real-world challenges.
+I'm continuously growing my skills and working on practical projects to apply what I’ve learned in meaningful ways.

 # 💻 Skills: